Rebecca Naylor Hazard: Personal life

-In 1844 Rebecca N. Hazard married William T. Hazard (1812-1879), of Newport, Rhode Island.
+In 1844, Rebecca Naylor married William T. Hazard (1812-1879), of Newport, Rhode Island.
 Five children were born to this union, among whom: Charles F. Hazard (1847-1877), Nathaniel Hazard (1848-1928), William T. Hazard (1851-1914).
 In 1850, the family moved to St. Louis, Missouri.

 After the death of her husband, in 1879, Hazard mostly retired from public work, but at her home in Kirkwood, Missouri, a suburb of St. Louis, a class of women met each week for study and mutual improvement.
 As a result of these studies, Hazard published two papers on the "Divina Commedia."
 She also wrote a volume on the war period in St. Louis.
 Her contributions to local and other papers were numerous.
 Hazard was a member of the Woman's Christian Temperance Union and of the American Akademe, a philosophical society having headquarters in Jacksonville, Illinois.
 She died in Kirkwood in 1912.